 In November 2016, the Governmental Accounting Standards Board (GASB) issued Statement No. 83 – Certain Asset Retirement Obligations.
-An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
+An Asset Retirement Obligation (ARO) is a legally enforceable liability associated with the retirement of a tangible capital asset.
 A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in this statement.

 The effective date of the statement is for reporting periods beginning after June 15, 2018.
 Earlier application is encouraged by GASB.

 The statement requires the measurement and recognition of a legally enforceable liability for retirement of an asset.
 This estimate for additional retirement costs is usually based on laws and regulations that require certain activities be done, such as decommissioning power plants or removing sewage treatment plants.